Read This First

 Prompt 3: Provide an extensive list of questions we should ask whenever a scientific claim is made.

-The section turns on Source and Credibility, Evidence and Methodology, and Reproducibility and Consistency.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Source and Credibility, Evidence and Methodology, and Reproducibility and Consistency in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Source and Credibility distinct from Evidence and Methodology.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Source and Credibility distinct from Evidence and Methodology.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around questions we should ask whenever a scientific claim is made, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around questions we should ask whenever a scientific claim is made, so the page closes with a more usable judgment.

 - Questions to Ask When Evaluating a Scientific Claim: When encountering a scientific claim, it’s crucial to critically evaluate the information before accepting it as valid.